AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 Small trick: name them all with start fake

-#then get the metadate ((aka y data in our workflow)) out of x files (Di+Tri signal data file) by using this stupid loop
+Then get the MetaData ((aka y data in our workflow)) out of x files (Di+Tri signal data file) by using this stupid loop

-#make sure you have the file named guide.csv in the same dir of the python script
+Make sure you have the file named guide.csv in the same dir of the python script

 ```python